The Esteemed Gentleman Articles

-Building rapport with new connections can be like a chess match: one small lapse of judgement can cost you the entire game.
-It doesn't have to be like that.
+Building rapport can be like a chess match: one small lapse of judgement can cost you the entire game.
+It does not have to be like that.
 Using the tips below you can create lasting impressions, form new relationships, build up established relationships, and strengthen your charisma and character in the process.

-Whether you're meeting someone for the new time, reigniting an old friendship, or just trying to survive another company Christmas party, these tips will help you to stand out from the crowd and be more memorable.
+Whether you are meeting someone for the new time, reigniting an old friendship, or just trying to survive another company Christmas party, build rapport will help you to stand out and be more memorable.

 When you meet someone, whether it's for the first time or the millionth, always greet them with a sincere smile.
 If you are in a professional setting, a strong handshake and eye contact are important.

 Tell the person you are glad to meet them; it will make your time together feel more significant.
 If you have met the person before, say their name.
-If not, introduce yourself and your job title if appropriate.
+If not, introduce yourself.

 When you give someone a warm welcome, they will feel more relaxed around you.
 This can make a big difference while on a date or during an important event like a job interview or meeting.
 A good first impression will leave others feeling positive about the entire encounter.